 For even more flavor, try a mushroom broth.
 The wild rice is the gluten-free base.
 I added cranberries for extra color and a pop of sweetness.

 I kept this recipe simple to satisfy everyone at the table.
 But you can make it your own.

-- Add sauteed mushrooms.
-Mushrooms add a rich, umami flavor to the stuffing along with a meaty texture to mimic the giblets common in traditional stuffing.
+Add sauteed mushrooms.
+Mushrooms add a rich, umami flavor to the stuffing along with a meaty texture to mimic the giblets common in the traditional stuffing.